joebrew/vilaweb/analyses/brexit/README.md

 ![](figures/unnamed-chunk-8-1.png)

-**Catalonia:** In the case of welfare, again, Catalan independence voters are opposite to Brexit voters.
-Whereas those in favor of Brexit largely opposed welfare, those in favor of Catalonia are largely in favor of it.
-Voters of pro-independence parties are slightly *more* likely to agree that the State should take measures to fight income inequality (below chart).
+**Catalonia:** In the case of welfare, the Brexit-Catalonia comparison does not hold up.
+Both pro and anti-independence Catalans are largely in favor of the welfare state.
+Whereas those in favor of Brexit largely opposed welfare, those in favor of Catalonia are slightly *more* likely to agree that the State should take measures to fight income inequality (below chart).

 ![](figures/unnamed-chunk-9-1.png)